Rigid Heddle Basics [multi session]Learn how to weave a cowl or scarf on a rigid heddle loom in this day-long workshop.

-In this day-long class you will learn basic weaving taught by the Spider Sisters, Judy Donovan and Sara Robbins, local Mt.
+In this weekend-long class you will learn basic weaving taught by the Spider Sisters, Judy Donovan and Sara Robbins, local Mt.
 Airy residents and fiber artists.
 Did you ever wonder how cloth is made?
 Did you ever want to try your hand at weaving?
 If so, this is the perfect class for you!

 Experience the joy of weaving on a rigid heddle loom.
 The rigid heddle is a small, lightweight loom with a single heddle that makes warping and weaving easy.
 It’s the perfect way to start your weaving journey.

 Students will begin by learning the technique of warping a rigid heddle loom and will progress to the next step of weaving and completing a scarf or cowl.
 A choice fibers will be available in beautiful textures and colors.
 You will be able to create your own completely original work of fiber art.

 Feel free to bring your won rigid heddle loom if you have one!
 It's not required (we will have looms for everyone to work with) but you're welcome to bring your own.

 This is a 3-SESSION workshop that meets on all of the following dates (apologies for the confusion - our event booking app is working on making this clearer in the future!).
 By signing up for this $155 workshop you are signing up for 7.5 hours of class over the following dates.

 Friday - APRIL 24 // 6:00PM - 9:00PM

 Saturday - APRIL 25 // 8:30AM - 11:30AM

 Sunday - APRIL 26 // 8:30AM - 11:30AM